Wouldn’t it be nice if we could all be Weeble Wobbles?

 - Or one of them in assisted living now needs a nursing home.

 No, not every fall is catastrophic.

-(Read more on which ones are in “She’s Fallen—Can She Get Up?
+(Read more about which ones are in “She’s Fallen—Can She Get Up?
 How to Know When One Fall Is Too Many”)

-But each fall has the potential to at least set your parents back for a time, and at worst, could rob them of the ability to walk all together.
+But each fall has the potential to at least set your parents back for a time, and at worst, could rob them of the ability to walk altogether.

 In other words, falling puts them in danger of losing what freedom they have.

 However, what if we could cut the risk of their falling by 88%?